lpod/lpod-python/doc/level1.rst

 In order to hide the complexity of the ODF data structure, the level 1 API allows the user to handle any style as a high level odf_style object.

-Any style is created through a common odf_create_style() function with the name and the family as its mandatory arguments.
+Any style is created through a common ``odf_create_style()`` function with the name as its mandatory first arguments and the family as a mandatory named parameter.

 Additional arguments can be required according to the family.
-An optional 'parent' argument, whose value is the name of another common style of the same family (existing or to be created), can be provided, knowing that a style inherits (but can override) all the properties of its parent at the display time.
+An optional ``parent`` argument, whose value is the name of another common style of the same family (existing or to be created), can be provided, knowing that a style inherits (but can override) all the properties of its parent at the display time.

+The style name may be a null value or an empty string

-The odf_create_style() function creates a free element, not included in a document.
-This element (or a clone of it) is available to be attached later to a document through a generic, document-based insert_style() method.
+The ``odf_create_style()`` function creates a free element, not included in a document.
+This element (or a clone of it) is available to be attached later to a document through a generic, document-based ``insert_style()`` method.

 While a style is identified by name and family, it owns one or more sets of properties.
 A style property is a particular layout or formatting behaviour.
-The API provides a generic set_properties() method which allows the user to set these properties, while get_properties() returns the existing properties as an array.
+The API provides a generic ``set_properties()`` method which allows the user to set these properties, while ``get_properties()`` returns the existing properties as an associative array.

 However, some styles have more than one property set.

 As an example, a paragraph style owns so-called "paragraph properties" and/or "text properties" (see below).
-In such a situation, an additional "area" parameter, whose value identifies the particular property set, with set_properties().
-Of course, the same "area" parameter applies to get_properties().
+In such a situation, an additional ``area`` parameter, whose value identifies the particular property set, with set_properties().
+Of course, the same ``area`` parameter applies to get_properties().

-A style can be inserted as either 'common' (or named and visible for the user of a typical office application) or 'automatic', according a boolean 'common' option, whose default value is true.
-A common style may have a secondary unique name which is its 'display name', which can be set through an additional option.
+A style can be inserted as either *common* (or named and visible for the user of a typical office application) or *automatic*, according to a boolean ``common`` option, whose default value is ``true``.
+A common style may have a secondary unique name which is its *display name*, which can be set through an additional option.
 With the exception of this optional property, and a few other ones, there is no difference between automatic and common styles.